bioidiap/bob.learn.em/doc/guide.rst

 significant portion of between-class variation.
 The main difference compared to JFA is the absence of the between-class subspace :math:`V`.

-Similarly to JFA, an instance of :py:class:`xbob.learn.misc.JFABase` carries information about the matrices :math:`U` and :math:`D`, which can be shared between several classes, whereas an instance of :py:class:`xbob.learn.misc.JFAMachine` carries class-specific information about the latent variable :math:`z`.
+Similarly to JFA, an instance of :py:class:`bob.learn.misc.JFABase` carries information about the matrices :math:`U` and :math:`D`, which can be shared between several classes, whereas an instance of :py:class:`bob.learn.misc.JFAMachine` carries class-specific information about the latent variable :math:`z`.

-An instance of :py:class:`xbob.learn.misc.ISVBase` can be initialized as follows, given an existing GMM:
+An instance of :py:class:`bob.learn.misc.ISVBase` can be initialized as follows, given an existing GMM:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> isv_base = xbob.learn.misc.ISVBase(gmm,2) # dimension of U is equal to 2
+  >>> isv_base = bob.learn.misc.ISVBase(gmm,2) # dimension of U is equal to 2
   >>> isv_base.u = U
   >>> isv_base.d = d

-Next, this :py:class:`xbob.learn.misc.ISVBase` can be shared by several instances of :py:class:`xbob.learn.misc.ISVMachine`, the initialization being as follows:
+Next, this :py:class:`bob.learn.misc.ISVBase` can be shared by several instances of :py:class:`bob.learn.misc.ISVMachine`, the initialization being as follows:

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> m = xbob.learn.misc.ISVMachine(isv_base)
+  >>> m = bob.learn.misc.ISVMachine(isv_base)
   >>> m.z = numpy.array([3,4,1,2,0,1], 'float64')

-Once the :py:class:`xbob.learn.misc.ISVMachine` has been configured for a specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`xbob.learn.misc.ISVMachine:forward` on the sufficient statistics.
+Once the :py:class:`bob.learn.misc.ISVMachine` has been configured for a specific class, the log-likelihood (score) that an input sample belongs to the enrolled class, can be estimated, by first computing the GMM sufficient statistics of this input sample, and then calling the :py:meth:`bob.learn.misc.ISVMachine:forward` on the sufficient statistics.

 .. doctest::
   :options: +NORMALIZE_WHITESPACE

-  >>> gs = xbob.learn.misc.GMMStats(2,3)
+  >>> gs = bob.learn.misc.GMMStats(2,3)
   >>> gmm.acc_statistics(sample, gs)
   >>> score = m.forward(gs)

-As with other machines you can save and re-load machines of this type using :py:meth:`xbob.learn.misc.ISVMachine.save` and the class constructor respectively.
+As with other machines you can save and re-load machines of this type using :py:meth:`bob.learn.misc.ISVMachine.save` and the class constructor respectively.